Generating Sentences by Editing Prototypes: Experiments

-This also suggests that the temperature parameter for the \textsc{NeuralEditor} captures a more natural notion of diversity --- higher temperature encourages more aggressive extrapolation from the training set while lower temperatures favor more conservative mimicking.
-This is likely to be more useful than the tradeoff for generation-from-scratch, where the temperature also affects the quality of generations.
+This also suggests that the temperature parameter for \textsc{NeuralEditor} captures a more natural notion of diversity --- a temperature of 1.0 encourages more aggressive extrapolation from the training set while lower temperatures favor more conservative mimicking.
+This is likely to be more useful than the tradeoff for generation-from-scratch, where low temperature also affects the diversity of generations.